Jetson Orin Nano vs NX vs AGX Power Consumption (2026)

 | AGX Orin | 15W, 30W, 40W, 50W, MAXN | 40W | 15W | 60W (uncapped) |

-The Orin Nano has the widest mode range (5W to 25W) — a 5× span.
+The Orin Nano ranges from 7W to 25W — roughly a 3.5× span.
 The AGX has a 4× span (15W to 60W) but at a much higher baseline.
-For detailed mode comparison on the Orin Nano, see 15W vs MAXN Super benchmarks.
+For detailed mode comparison on the Orin Nano, see MAXN vs MAXN Super vs 15W benchmarks.

 Deployment Scenario Guide